 - Financial numbers are pretty bad.
 Market capitalization went down significantly (before Corona!).
 Deutsche Bank and Commerzbank – former flagships of the German finance industry – are in the news every week.
 Usually for bad news.

 - Commerzbank had to leave the DAX in 2019 (the blue chip stock market index consisting of the 30 major German companies trading on the Frankfurt Stock Exchange); replaced by Wirecard, a modern global internet technology and financial services provider offering its customers electronic payment transaction services and risk management.
+UPDATE Q3 2020: Wirecard is now insolvent due to the Wirecard scandal.
+A really horrible scandal for the German financial market and government.

 - Traditional banks talk a lot about creating a “cutting edge” blockchain consortium and distributed ledger to improve their processes in the future and to be “innovative”.
 For example, some banks plan to improve the ‘Know Your Customer’ (KYC) process with a joint distributed ledger to reduce costs.
 Unfortunately, this is years away from being implemented; and not clear if it makes sense and adds real business value.
 Blockchain has still not proven its added value in most scenarios.